 Shocks I wanted to run the same as the front and Street or Track sold me the kit, minus the Bilsteins and Mike Maier was happy to sell me a set of single-adjustable JRis to match my front kit.
 Overall been very happy with these shocks!

 To paint the axle housing I wanted to step up my game a little bit and get a “real” paint gun to try and get a good finish.
-Ok, so this one is from Harbor Freight, it’s their professional HVLP gun.
+Ok, so this one is from Harbor Freight, it’s their 20 oz.
+Professional HVLP Gravity Feed Air Spray Gun.
 LOT of lessons learned spraying this axle.
 I used “ready to spray” lacquer primer and paint from O’Reilly’s.
 It was really poorly mixed in the can and I struggled to get it mixed well.
 I’ve got lots of paint defects in the axle, but overall it’s probably better than I would have done if it’d been a rattle can job.

 Everything painted, I was ready to install the axle and exhaust.
 I wasn’t optimistic on this part as I couldn’t see how the over the axle exhaust would fit with the Watts link.
 Street or Track says it’s compatible, so I had my fingers crossed.
 Sure enough, had a clash with the axle-side Watts mount.
 With some custom re-routing, I think this can be made to work, but for now it’s dumps…

 Once the brakes where installed, set the car down on the wheels and started the fender trimming process.
+Probably should have used a body saw, but instead used a diamond edge cutoff wheel.
 Fronts were relatively straight forward.
 Leave lots of “dynamic” clearance for bump and turning.
 With a large scrub radius and wide wheel, you need lots of clearance on the front side by the bumper.
 This picture shows it before I got it fully trimmed, a lot more cutting was necessary!